RULE BRITANNIA

 In 1801 Ireland became an integral part of the United Kingdom and the Union Flag was altered to include the diagonal Cross of St. Patrick, Ireland's patron saint.
 This modification was naturally extended to the ensigns of the Royal Navy, producing the White, Red, and Blue Ensigns as we know them today.

-Up to 1864, the squadron system was continued, necessitating three distinct sets of naval flags.
+Up to 1864 the squadron system was continued, necessitating three distinct sets of naval flags.
 By the mid-nineteenth century, however, this system no longer corresponded to the organization or rank structure of the RN.
 In 1864, therefore, an Order in Council abolished squadron ensigns.
-The Order reserved the White Ensign and its associated flags and pennants for the Navy, with the Union Flag as the naval jack and rank flag for Admirals of the Fleet.
+The Order reserved the White Ensign and its associated flags and pennants for the Royal Navy, with the Union Flag as the naval jack and rank flag for Admirals of the Fleet.
 The Red Ensign became the British merchant ensign, while the Blue Ensign became the naval reserve and government ensign.
 The illustrations below show the squadron ensigns, flags and pennants as they were on the eve of the Order.

 THE WHITE SQUADRON